tsathoqqua/limadocs/docs/source/documentation/Messaging.rst

 Messaging
 *********

-The `M_MESSAGES module <../module/m_messages.html>`_ handles messaging with the correct grammar for multiple parties.
+The :doc:`M_MESSAGES module <../module/m_messages>` handles messaging with the correct grammar for multiple parties.
-It uses the same syntax as the `feelings/souls/emotes <../player_command/feelings.html>`_ on the MUD and using `Command: showemote <../command/showemote.html>`_ to see how emotes are done is a good way of picking up the idea.
+It uses the same syntax as the :doc:`feelings/souls/emotes <../player_command/feelings>` on the MUD and using :doc:`Command: showemote <../command/showemote>` to see how emotes are done is a good way of picking up the idea.

 Tokens::